adrianocanofre/aws-architect-certified/topics/s3/s3_replication.md

 Amazon s3 replicated only specific items in buckets that are configured for cross-region replication.

-### Tips
+### Requirements for CRR

 * Versioning must be enabled on both the source and destination buckets;
 * Regions must be unique;
 * Files in an existing bucket are not replicated automatically.
 All subsequent updated files will be replicated automatically;
-* You cannot replicate to multiple buckets or use daisy chaning(at this time);
+* You cannot replicate to multiple buckets or use daisy changing(at this time);
 * Delete markers are NOT replicated;
 * Deleting individual versions or delete markers will not be replicated;
 * Understand what Cross Region Replication is at a High Level;
+* Source and destinations must be in different AWS Regions;
+* Encrypted objects server-side;

 [Replication rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr-what-is-isnot-replicated.html)
 [CRR Monitor](https://aws.amazon.com/solutions/cross-region-replication-monitor/)